owncloud/docs/docs/build-the-docs.md

 merge the changes first, and then backport them to the branch.
 Do not forget to sync the branch post merging too.
 Having done that, re-running `yarn antora` should eliminate that particular missing attribue warning.

+##### Fixing a Directory Not Found Error

+In case you get an error like: `Error: ENOENT: no such file or directory, lstat '/var/owncloud/docs/cache/`, you just need to delete the contents of the `cache` directory and restart building the docs.

 #### Using the Docker Container

 To build the documentation using the Docker container, from the command line, in the root of the docs directory, run the following command: